meitwouldseem/PROC204/README.md

 Richard Harris  (rjharris01)<br/>

 Contents
+SQL                                #Exported final version of our working database<br/>
+app                                #Submodule for the mobile application<br/>
+classes                            #Contains DBContext.php<br/>
-SQL                                #Exported final version of our working database app                                #Submodule for the mobile application classes                            #Contains DBContext.php css                                #Contains css for webpage pages                              #Contains the php pages stored on the web server that deal with handling the mobile application                                           aswell as the web application screenshots                        #Contains screens shots the solution .gitmodules                        #Contains module data
+css                                #Contains css for webpage<br/>
+pages                              #Contains the php pages stored on the web server that deal with handling the mobile application <br/>                                          aswell as the web application screenshots                        #Contains screens shots the solution<br/>
+.gitmodules                        #Contains module data<br/>